percona/pbm-docs/docs/intro.md

 Percona Backup for MongoDB is a command line interface.
 It provides [the set of commands](reference/pbm-commands.md) to manage backup and restore operations in your database.

+## Usage example

-The following example illustrates how to use Percona Backup for MongoDB.
+Let's have a look at how Percona Backup for MongoDB works.

-With Percona Backup for MongoDB up and running in your environment, make a backup:
+With [Percona Backup for MongoDB up and running](installation.md) in your environment, make a backup:

 ```sh
 pbm backup
 ```

-To also save all events that occurred to the data between the backups, enable saving oplog slices:
+To save all events that occurred to the data between the backups, enable saving oplog slices:

 ```sh
 pbm config --set pitr.enabled=true